Mokuji/mokuji/docs/ORM.md

 [Object Relational Mapping<sup>wiki</sup>](https://en.wikipedia.org/wiki/Object_relational_mapping).
 In short; an ORM is a technique in which software will map rows of an external database to internal objects.
-Those objects can then be modified using the class methods available on it, and synchronised back with the external database afterwards.
+Those objects can then be modified using the class methods available on it, and synchronized back with the external database afterwards.

 In Mokuji, when we use the query builder class ([Table<sup>API</sup>](https://github.com/Tuxion/mokuji/blob/master/mokuji/apidocs/dependencies/Table.md))